Through the following links, you can move to the menu or to the main text in this page.

 Toward a Carbon-free Society by 2050

-Given the need to build a sustainable society, we at Kubota have formulated GMB2030, our long-term vision toward various societal issues that may arise in the future and the roles we should fulfill with them.
+Given the need to build a sustainable society, Kubota has formulated GMB2030, its long-term vision toward various societal issues that may arise in the future and the roles Kubota should fulfill with them.

 This GMB2030 focuses on four megatrends in society: a circular economy, carbon neutrality, a society in which the marginal cost of products is close to zero through recycling and sharing, and formation of new small- and medium-sized communities that are not obsessed only with global capitalism.
 Here, we will focus on the carbon neutrality megatrend.